-We are fortunate to have a fantastic Forest School programme, with children in the Pre-Prep spending Wednesday (Nursery and Reception) and Friday (Years 1 and 2) afternoons in our woods.
+We are fortunate to have a fantastic Forest School programme, with children in the Pre-Prep spending either Wednesday or Friday afternoons in our woods.

 Forest School primarily promotes independence, self-esteem and confidence, and we are keen to develop a sense of responsibility for all involved.
 It provides a positive atmosphere where team work is encouraged and all success is celebrated.